All Episodes

 I don't think this is the best one, my own personal opinion.

-And I think there are two things that well, really three things.
+And I think there are two things that, well, really three things.

-If you want to solve these problems completely, you're gonna have to deal with one of them is you're gonna have to have more specific training for police officers, and it's gotta be like lifelong learning all throughout your career.
+One of them is you're going to have to have more specific training for police officers, and it's got to be like lifelong learning all throughout your career.

-You continue to to go back to the academy again and again and again and get refresher courses.
+You continue to go back to the academy again and again and again and get refresher courses.

 I think part of that training has to be some level of martial arts training, some level of conflict resolution training, how to talk people down that might be on edge or might be on drugs or whatever situation they're facing.

-It's never routine for the cop because the cop in that situation and drivers, every driver needs to acknowledge and understand that the police officer that's pulling them over has no idea who you are, except whatever information might have popped up on their screen, or if they called in the license plate, and they have no idea what to expect on the other side, as we saw in the New Mexico tape that was released yesterday, cop blown away in broad daylight.
+It's never routine for the cop because the cop in that situation and drivers, every driver needs to acknowledge and understand that the police officer that's pulling them over has no idea who you are, except whatever information might have popped up on their screen or if they called in the license plate.

 And they don't know what they're to expect.

-So they're on edge right from the top, and there's got to be an understanding of the public also.
+And there's got to be an understanding of the public also.

-And how to uh to me, it's a yes, sir, no, so no, sir, yes, ma'am, no ma'am situation.
+And how to, to me, it's a yes, sir, no, sir, yes, ma'am, no, ma'am situation.

 It's a time to just de-escalate and comply with whatever the police officer is asking you to do.

-If the police officer says put your hands outside the car, okay, open the car door, put your hands uh behind your head and walk backwards, you do it.
+If the police officer says put your hands outside the car, okay, open the car door, put your hands behind your head and walk backwards, you do it.

 That's what I would do, and that's what I tell my kids to do if they ever get pulled over.